Basic Concepts of Apparel Design and Production

 - TAM 4480: 3 Credit Hours

 - Exploration of the creative process and sources of inspiration.
 Emphasis on research, design development for a variety of markets.
 Graded on A-F basis only.
-Prerequisites or Corequsites: TAM 3380.
+Prerequisites or Corequsites: TAM 3380 or taken concurrently.

 International Experiential Learning in Textiles and Apparel